Kanban-Zai/kanban-zai-version-1.0/README.md

 ...

-The U.S. is the largest tech market in the world, coming in at $1.6 trillion in 2019 with the smallest tech markets being in the few billions.
+The U.S. is the largest tech market in the world, coming in at $1.6 trillion followed by the European Union, China, Japan and India.
+The rest of the world accounts for 30% of the total market estimated to be between 4-8 trillion dollars.

+...

+And Growing.

 ...